Action Man: 40th Anniversary

-The Hasbro Action Man: 40th Anniversary Nostalgic Collection 2006-2010 were reproductions of the early period (1960s to 1970s) Palitoy Action Man figures, sold in collectors sets released in 2006.
+The Hasbro Action Man: 40th Anniversary Nostalgic Collection 2006–2010 were reproductions of the early period (1960s to 1970s) Palitoy's Action Man figures, sold in collectors sets released in 2006.
 Four different boxed uniform sets and a boxed figure were released in each successive wave.

-40th Anniversary reproductions; 2006-2010
+40th Anniversary reproductions; 2006–2010

 In 2006, Hasbro authorised the reproduction of the original 60s-70s Action Man under the "Nostalgic Collection" banner.
 In a departure from normal retailing, the sets were not sold through general release; there was only one authorised retail agent in the UK, and one in the U.S.

 The driving force behind the development of the 40th anniversary line was Alan Hall, the writer of three Action Man collector's guides.
 In sum, a wide range of figures and outfit sets were produced in a format identical to the original, the retail packaging in a manner similar to the G.I.
 Joe 40th Anniversary reproductions of 2003-2005.
 The figure is a mostly faithful reproduction of the Palitoy original, with the exception of the feet, which are the larger GI Joe variety.
 The body is held together in the same manner as the original, with rivets, wire hooks and elastic, with the precise details slightly varied.
 The figure is available in permutations of painted head/hard hand, flocked hair/hard hand, flocked hair/flex hand, flocked hair/eagle eyes/flex hand depending on the set.

 The clothing and accessory items are all faithful reproductions of the original Palitoy items, down to the feel of the fabric used and the vinyl/plastics of most components; the boots are a flexible vinyl, in comparison with the hard plastic used for the GI Joe 40th reproduction boots.
 With the exception of the 1st issue releases, the clothing does not have the Palitoy tag.